-We present below two algorithms with time and space requirements of O(MK).
+Below we present two algorithms with time and space requirement of O(MK).
 The first algorithm, PAM_BASIC, calculates throughputs of individual chains.
-The second algorithm, PAM_IMPROVED, calculates throughputs of chains and the utilizations of servers.
+The second algorithm, PAM_IM-PROVED, calculates throughputs of chains and the utilizations of servers.
 The algorithm then checks server utilizations to see if any utilization exceeds 1.
 (This is possible because the chain throughputs are approximations.)
 The throughputs of those chains that visit a server whose utilization exceeds 1 are then scaled down.